newchuyalong/libgdx-learning/Overlap2D-survival-guide-for-#libGDXJAM.md

   2. Download the Editor itself from our [website](http://overlap2d.com/)
   3. Make yourself a nice cozy folder to work in
   4. Get some test assets (png sprites) later you can substitute that with your own.
+  5. Learn more about [Ashley](https://github.com/libgdx/ashley/wiki) (our runtime uses that architecture)

 ### Working with Overlap2d